 "Very was truly our partner in launching Thrive Global's digital media presence.
 In a short time-frame, they designed and problem-solved alongside our team seamlessly.
 They are flexible, creative, and focused on quality."

 We begin by learning everything there is to know about your business, your customers, and the problems this project will solve.
 We also identify unvalidated assumptions and knowledge gaps, so we can start managing uncertainty.
 From there, we make plans to fill the riskiest knowledge gaps and validate, or invalidate, the riskiest assumptions.
 We also review all existing research and conduct an analysis of competitive products.

-The goal of Release Planning is to:
+The goal of a Product Strategy Sprint is to:

 The session starts with everyone creating cards, in person or virtually, and placing them where they feel the cards fall in priority.
 The three choices are:

 Once everyone has completed the first task, we process every card as a group.
 This is where it's critical that all stakeholders are collaborating.
 We want to meld the viewpoints of engineers, designers, domain experts, and product owners.
 We'll reorganize everything, write new cards as needed, throw cards away and ultimately end with a high-level roadmap for the project.
 We'll record all these cards on the Pivotal Tracker board, which you'll learn about later.

 Each project has its own unique concerns and constraints.
 We do our best through this process to identify potential bottlenecks and roadblocks as early as possible.
 Oftentimes, this comes in the form of evaluating some external service or piece of software, but as your product complexity increases, we will need to do Research Spikes on the riskiest pieces, which may include:

 We take whatever time is necessary to dig into the the specifics here and put together some initial suggested paths forward.